tandasat/RemoteWriteMonitor/README.md

    >bcdedit /set {current} testsigning on

 Then, reboot the system to activate the change.
-You also have to disable the Kernel Patch Protection (PatchGuard), and Google helps you do that work.
+You also have to disable the Kernel Patch Protection (PatchGuard); [DisPG](https://github.com/tandasat/PgResarch/tree/master/DisPG) may be use of.

 Usage